JOHN MacDONALD, also called John Mor, styled in 1472 "heir apparent to his father", was in treaty with EDWARD IV.

 Dying in 1636, he was succeeded by his elder son,

-RANDAL, 2nd Earl (1609-82), who, for the many essential services he had rendered to the Crown, was advanced to the dignity of a marquessate, as MARQUESS OF ANTRIM, by CHARLES I, in 1644.
+This nobleman, for the many essential services he had rendered to the Crown, was advanced to the dignity of a marquessate, as MARQUESS OF ANTRIM, by CHARLES I, in 1644.

-His lordship wedded firstly, in 1635, the Lady Katherine Manners, daughter and heir of Francis, 6th Earl of Rutland, and widow of George Villiers, 1st Duke of Buckingham.
+His lordship wedded firstly, in 1635, Lady Katherine Manners, daughter and heir of Francis, 6th Earl of Rutland, and widow of George Villiers, 1st Duke of Buckingham.

 He espoused secondly, Rose, daughter of Sir Henry O'Neill, Knight, of Shane's Castle, County Antrim, but had no issue.